MISSION STATEMENT

 Food Drive

-Senator Lindsey Williams' Ross District Office 5000 McKnight Road, Suite 405, Pittsburgh, PA, United StatesDue to the ongoing federal government shutdown, Pennsylvanians who rely on the Supplemental Nutrition Assistance Program (SNAP) — commonly known as food stamps — will not receive their benefits in November.
+Senator Lindsey Williams' Ross District Office 5000 McKnight Road, Suite 405, PittsburghDue to the ongoing federal government shutdown, Pennsylvanians who rely on the Supplemental Nutrition Assistance Program (SNAP) — commonly known as food stamps — will not receive their benefits in November.
 This loss of support will create real hardship for many families in our community - for every one meal the charitable food network provides, SNAP provides nine!
 Food pantries and food banks across the state are bracing for a marked increase in demand because of this unprecedented disruption of SNAP benefits.

 To help our neighbors in need and our local food banks, my office will be hosting a food drive through December.
 All donations will go directly to North Hills Community Outreach in Allison Park and Feeding the Flock in Cheswick, two local organizations working tirelessly to support families facing food insecurity.